-Install BLACK Ground Wire
+Install BLACK Ground Wire(s)

-The BLACK Ground Wire (#1 in diagram at right) are included in the four-wire Ford-style plug on the wiring harnessand are factory installed on regulator packages designated with "H" at the end of the model number.
-The other end of the

-Ground Wire is fitted with a ring terminal connector.
+The BLACK Ground Wires (#1 and #2 in diagram at right) are included in the four-wire Ford-style plugs on the PRIMARY and SECONDARY wiring harnesses and are factory installed on regulator packages designated with "H" at the end of the model number.
+The other end of the Ground Wire is fitted with a ring terminal connector.
 In most applications, this wire can be connected directly to the alternator's ground terminal post.
 Both alternators and regulators must be connected to system ground.
+Check continuity between primary and secondary alternator ground terminals to ensure minimal resistance.

-Install RED Power Wire
+Install RED Power Wire(s)

-The RED Power Wire (#2 in diagram at right) is included in the four-wire Ford-style plug and is factory installed on regulator packages designated with "H" at the end of the model number.
+The RED Power Wires (#3 and #4 in diagram at right) are included in the four-wire Ford-style plugs on the PRIMARY and SECONDARY wiring harnesses and are factory installed on regulator packages designated with "H" at the end of the model number.
 The other end of the Power Wire is fitted with a ring terminal connector.
 In most applications, this wire can be connected directly to the alternator's positive output post.
-When a diode-type battery isolator is used, the power and voltage sense (#9) wires must be connected to the battery side of the battery isolator.
-Power Wire is equipped with 10-amp ATC type fuse.
-The Power Wire must be fused to ensure against damage to the voltage regulator.
+When a diode-type battery isolator is used, the primary and secondary power wires must be connected to the battery side of the battery isolator.
+Power Wires are equipped with 15-amp ATC type fusing.
+PRIMARY and SECONDARY wires must be fused.